 Permits and cave access to tourists are strictly limited in order to keep these caves preserved for future generations, as some parts of the cave were damaged in the past by tourists, unfortunately.

-This is not an activity for the faint of heart!
-Doing an ATM Cave tour involves using a headlamp as your only light source, swimming through the cave, squeezing through some narrow parts of the cave system, and climbing up into the main cave atrium.
+Taking an ATM Cave tour involves using a headlamp as your only light source, swimming through the cave, squeezing through some narrow parts of the cave system, and climbing up into the main cave atrium.

 While I loved visiting the ATM Cave so much, if you have severe claustrophobia, this is not the San Ignacio excursion for you!
 The cave is dark and narrow in some places.